 The Kīlauea volcano (a short introduction)

 The big island consists in total of five separate volcanoes: the Kohala, Mauna Kea, Hualālai, Mauna Loa and Kilauea volcano.
 Mauna Kea measures 13,796 feet and is the tallest mountain in the state and the tallest sea mountain in the world.
 Mauna Loa is the largest volcano on Earth in terms of volume and area covered.
-Read about these volcanoes in our blog.

 Despite these impressive figures, Kīlauea is the most famous of the Hawaiian volcanoes, and rightly so!
 It is the youngest and most active of the five volcanoes and has been erupting continuously since 1983.

 You can read more about these volcanoes in our blog.

 It is possible to spend multiple days in the Hawaii Volcanoes National Park without getting bored.
 The park offers 100+ miles of hiking trails that take you through old lava tubes and lush rainforest, and over old and new, still fuming, lava flows.
 Besides that, the park organizes daily ranger-led hikes and weekly activities such as “After Dark in the Park“.
 Overnight camping is possible in the park on two separate campgrounds.

 If you do not feel like hiking, the park is also very accessible by car.
 The crater rim drive (now partially closed because of the Halema’um’au activity) takes you around the Kilauea Crater.
 The chain of craters road takes you past many scenic points and active and less active craters all the way down to the ocean, where the road finally disappears below the lava.